Legacy Arena: Basketball

-The arena has hosted four Southeastern Conference men's basketball tournaments between 1979 and 1992, five Sun Belt Conference men's basketball tournaments in 1982, 1983, 1984, 1986, 1990, and the Conference USA men's basketball tournament in 1999, 2015, and 2016 (along with Bartow Arena), as well as C-USA's 1996 and 2016 Women's Basketball Championship.
-It has also hosted the NCAA men's college basketball tournament serving as first and second round host in 1984, 1987, 2000, 2003, 2008, and 2023.
-The BJCC will host the Sweet Sixteen and Elite Eight for the 2025 NCAA women's college basketball tournament.
-The BJCC has been a regional site five times – 1982, 1985, 1988, 1995 and 1997 for the men's tournament.
+Legacy Arena has many regular season men's and women's college basketball games as well as 11 NBA pre-season games.
+It has hosted the men's conference tournaments for the Southeastern Conference, Sun Belt Conference, and Conference USA as well as the women's tournament for Conference USA.
+It will host the American Athletic Conference men's and women's basketball tournaments in 2026.
+It has also hosted the NCAA men's college basketball tournament serving as first and second round host in 1984, 1987, 2000, 2003, 2008, and 2023 and as a regional site in 1982, 1985, 1988, 1995 and 1997.
+It was selected as a first and second round site for the 2028 men's tournament.
+Legacy Arena hosted the Sweet Sixteen and Elite Eight for the 2025 NCAA women's college basketball tournament.
 It also serves as the host for the Alabama High School Athletic Association basketball state finals each year.